 Mancel Langin was voted as the first President of UNBEA, serving from 1993-1994.
 He was succeeded by Mack Cammack from 1994-1997.
 Dave Brown took the helm from 1997-1999, after which Currie Langley from 1999-2012.
 After Currie stepped down, Scott Shannon took over, followed by Richard Gaigneur, then Marc Prosser who began as interim President and officially took the position in early of 2014.
 On January 21, 2015 at the Biennial General Meeting, Augustine Brideau won the position of President and in January 2017 Ernie Caissie was elected President for a two-year term.

 In 1993 there were 380 members in both SALAC and GLTA, today the number is around 326, with 124 members in the GLTA Unit and 202 members in the SALAC unit.
 The Security unit joined the Association in 1994.
 The collective agreements signed in May 1993 between UNBEA and UNB was the first contract negotiated by UNBEA.
 Since then the Association has negotiated 6 collective agreements and our current collective agreement under Unifor Local 4504 expires September 30, 2018.
+On January 17, 2019 members of Unifor Local 4504 voted to ratify the tentative agreement between UNB and Unifor Local 4504 with an expiry date of September 30, 2021.

 On March 11, 2015 at a Special Meeting, the UNBEA membership voted overwhelmingly in favour of merging with Unifor!
 In April 2015, we learned that our new name would be Unifor Local 4504.